jindrichmynarz/dissertation/parts/statistical_relational_learning.md

 There are two basic kinds of SRL models: models with observable features and models with latent features.
 Our work focuses on the latent feature models.
 Unlike observable features, latent features are not directly observed in data.
-Instead, they are assumed to be hidden causes for the observed variables.
+Instead, they are assumed to be the hidden causes for the observed variables.
 Consequently, results from machine learning based on latent features are usually difficult to interpret.
 Latent feature models are used to derive relationships between entities from interactions of their latent features [@Nickel2016, p.
 17].
 Since latent features correspond to global patterns in data, they can be considered products of collective learning.